RebelCodeBase/testaid/README.rst

 Ansible Python API
 ==================

-The testaid plugin provides four pytest fixtures:
+The testaid plugin provides four main pytest fixtures (and a couple of command line and environment variables fixtures):

 - testpass - exposes the ansible passwordstore_ plugin
 - testvars - resolves and exposes ansible vars and facts